lizhongliu1996/melodyExtracter/README.md

 Tired of transcribing a song by repeat listenning to it thousands of times?

+Sick of spending much time on clicking notes on digital work station and finding the matched tone color of each instruments?

 Based on some bioacoustic technologies, it is possible that we can save you much efforts through our algorithm.